 #1.
 There are no locks and no forced treatment

 The first thing you should know about rehabilitation programs is that there are no locks and no force is used to keep you in the program.
 It is important that you enter the rehab program out of choice.
 If you are there by choice, it means that you have accepted that you have a problem and you want to deal with that problem.
 Rehab programs only work if you are a willing participant.
 Even if you have been asked to attend the program by the justice system, you can walk out of it.

 #2.
 Detox is critical for successful rehabilitation

 Before starting on the path to rehabilitation, it is important to detox and get the substance of addiction out of your system.
 Many rehab centers have their own detox facilities.
 If they don’t, then you need to enter a special medical facility for detox, which can deal with the withdrawal symptoms.
 Detox can be a difficult period, depending on how long you have been addicted and which substance has been abused.
-But if your goal is clear and you want to be rehabilitated, then detox may get a little easier.
+But if your goal is clear and you want to be rehabilitated with medication-assisted treatment, then detox may get a little easier.

 #3.
 An idle mind is the devil’s playground

 A rehabilitation program will aim to keep you busy through the day.
 This is a means of keeping you distracted, and your mind occupied so that you don’t have time to think of the substance you were addicted to.
 Sticking to a schedule is important at a rehab center, but that does not mean that you don’t get any free time or there isn’t time for recreation.
 It just means that recreational activities are also scheduled.
 This kind of order is necessary for people whose mind is clouded because of the addiction.